pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As I was sitting there in the workshop, thinking about all the above, the answer came to me slowly but clearly.
-Because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them. ~~We discovered that it didn't really matter as much for the exercise whether a tool was open or not, but it _was_ useful to know that a researcher took some data, put it in such and such tool, and that something came out at the end (of course open tooling makes things so much easier, but we need to be free to use the right tool for the job).~~ The thought occurred that, well, what if we could look at the research process in more of a _functional_ way?
-Isn't it the _process_ that needs to be open and replicable?
-_So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially for a researcher, _why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would be greatly diminished or eliminated completely.
+Because the research processes were made explicit and studied this way, it allowed us to reason about, find patterns, and learn from them.
+The thought occurred that, well, what if we could look at the research process in more of a _functional_ way?
+Isn't it the _process_ that needs to be open and replicable? _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially for a researcher, _why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would be greatly diminished or eliminated completely.
 Researchers would also have something to show for all their thinking.
 The researcher's thoughts and and the process of how they arrived at conclusions should form the basis of research publication and collaboration.
 From this perspective, the entire research process could be viewed as a sequence of decisions.

 If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing